Killthebug/Bika-Lims-Wiki/Home.md

     sudo rm var/id.counter
     sudo su plone -c ./start-idserver.sh

-## 15. First test run is normally done in foreground, noting error messages
+## 15. First test run

+The first test run is done in foreground, noting error messages if any

     sudo bin/plonectl fg

-If no problems occur during startup, the output should read
+If no problems occur during startup, the end of the output should be

     2011-11-13 12:06:07 INFO Zope Ready to handle requests

-## 16. Access the Bika LIMS instance via a web  browser:
+## 16. Access the Bika LIMS instance via browser:

 http://admin:password@example.bikalabs.com/manage or http://admin:password@localhost:8030/manage

-## 17: Add a Plone site, noting instance name (default Plone), and tick Bika LIMS option
+## 17: Add a Bika site, noting instance name (default Plone), and tick Bika LIMS option

 Click "Add Plone Site" in the top right of the Zope Management Interface.
 The dialog requires an instance name, which is "Plone" by default, and a number of options to be ticked below.
 Ensure that "Bika LIMS" option is selected.

-## 18. Modify web server config to point to instance
+## 18. Modify web server config to point to Bika instance root

 For public consumption, the instance root is presented at the site URL by changing the rewrite rule and adding in the instance name.